jbettini/little-penguin-1/README.md

 To follow along with this project, you will need:

 -    An LFS installation or another Linux distribution
--    Kernel development tools such as gcc, make, and git
+-    Kernel development tools such as gcc, make, and git.
+Ensure you have gpg for signing commits and verifying patches.
 -    Access to the Linux kernel sources (obtained from git.kernel.org)

 ## Instructions